oikoweather/oiko-docs/docs/index.md

 === "ERA5"

     ![ERA5 Reanalysis Data](https://oikostatic.nyc3.cdn.digitaloceanspaces.com/era5.png){align=left}
     *[ERA5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) is the latest generation of the reanalysis dataset produced by ECMWF and is the main dataset that we use for historical data.
-The next generation of reanalysis data, ERA6, is currently in the works and is expected to be released sometime in 2024.
-Surface data is available from 1940 to present with a 5-day delay.*
+The next generation of reanalysis data, ERA6, is currently in the works and is expected to be released sometime in 2024. *

+    *ERA5 surface data is available from 1940 to present with a 5-day delay, published at around 12 UTC by ECMWF.
+    Once new data is downloaded, it is processed and made available via API with about 1 hour delay.*

 === "ERA5Land"

     ![ERA5Land Reanalysis Data](https://oikostatic.nyc3.cdn.digitaloceanspaces.com/era5land.png){align=left}
     *[ERA5Land](https://www.ecmwf.int/en/era5-land) dataset provides higher resolution (9km) than the ERA5 dataset for a selected set of surface-parameters.*

+    *Data is available from 1950 to present with a 5-day delay, published at around 12 UTC by ECMWF.
+New data is downloaded, processed and made available via API with about 1~3 hour delay.*

 === "GFS"